boazbk/tcs/lec_08a_restricted_models.md

 ## Context free grammars

 If you have ever written a program, you've experienced a _syntax error_.
-You might also have had the experience of your program entering into an _infinite loop_.
+You also probably had the experience of your program entering into an _infinite loop_.
 What is less likely is that the compiler or interpreter entered an infinite loop when trying to figure out if your program has a syntax error.